Constipation in dogs is defined as difficulty in passing stool or an inability to do so over an extended period of time.

 - Metabolic diseases, such as hypothyroidism

-To identify the cause of constipation in dogs, a thorough examination is performed by the veterinarian.
-This will include a medical history (taking the dog's medical history), a physical examination, possibly x-rays, blood tests and, if necessary, an ultrasound examination.
+To identify the cause of constipation in a dog, a thorough examination by the veterinarian is conducted.
+This includes a medical history (recording the dog's health history), a physical examination, and possibly X-rays, blood tests, and an ultrasound examination.

-Based on the results of the examinations, the veterinarian can identify the cause of the constipation and, if necessary, initiate a suitable therapy.
-This may involve drug therapy, a change in diet, or even surgery.
+Based on the results of the examinations, the veterinarian can identify the cause of the constipation and initiate an appropriate therapy if necessary.
+This may involve medication, dietary changes, or even surgery.

-A frequently performed treatment is the administration of laxatives.
-However, it should be noted that laxatives should only be given in consultation with the veterinarian, as uncontrolled administration can be the cause of further health problems.
+A commonly performed treatment is the administration of laxatives.
+However, it should be noted that laxatives should only be given in consultation with the veterinarian, as uncontrolled administration can lead to further health problems.

-Adequate exercise, avoiding stress and a balanced diet can also have a positive effect on the dog's intestinal tract and thus prevent constipation.
+Sufficient exercise, avoiding stress, and a balanced diet can also have a positive effect on the dog's digestive tract and thus help prevent constipation.

 Conclusion

 Constipation in dogs can have various causes and should always be urgently examined by a veterinarian if it lasts longer than two days.
-Early diagnosis and treatment can prevent further health problems and quickly help the dog regain normal digestion.
+Early diagnosis and treatment can prevent further health problems and help the dog quickly return to normal digestion.